Beacon Hospital Hotline

 Beacon Hospital offers comprehensive Cancer Screening packages that are tailored made for individuals depending on the patient’s needs.

-Treatment of lung cancer depends on the type of cancer; stage of cancer and the type of key cause.
+Treatment of lung cancer depends on the type of cancer, stage of cancer and the key cause.

-Chemotherapy means using anti cancer (cytotoxic) drugs to terminate cancer cells.
-These work by distressing the growth of cancer cells.
+- Chemotherapy – using drugs to kill cancer cells.
+It works by distressing the growth of cancer cells.